bertvv/ansible-role-bind/README.md

 [![Build Status](https://travis-ci.org/bertvv/ansible-role-bind.svg?branch=master)](https://travis-ci.org/bertvv/ansible-role-bind)

-An Ansible role for setting up BIND ISC as an **authoritative-only** DNS server for multiple domains on EL7 or Ubuntu Server.
+An Ansible role for setting up BIND ISC as an **authoritative-only** DNS server for multiple domains.
 Specifically, the responsibilities of this role are to:

 - install BIND
 - set up the main configuration file